-They stood up, alerted by a vision.
+They quickly stood up, alerted by a vision.
 A large mortuary procession, composed of millions of mourners and led by scores of neohorses, clothed birds with human faces skimming beside them, was following its ominous course towards Nebula Cemetery’s gates.
 An orchestra made of about one thousand meretricious buffoons—they from time to time would stop their gait and perform a chaotic song on their perforated guitars, broken drums, twisted violins and golden spoilt trumpets—escorted the vast cortege, the mixture of chaotically played achromatic scales sounding as if the players were tone-deaf.

 No one seemed to pay attention to this man however, each mourner hearing something different, each acting differently, in total disagreement with what the ‘mad’ conductor had to say.

 “This will inevitably lead to the implosion of our species,” the bandmaster added, out of respect for a few remaining decent people.